2014 Jerusalem synagogue attack: Perpetrators

 The perpetrators, cousins Uday Abu Jamal (22) and Ghassan Muhammad Abu Jamal (32), came from the East Jerusalem neighborhood of Jabel Mukaber, and worked at a grocery store near the synagogue.
 The two attackers were relatives of PFLP affiliate Jamal Abu Jamal, sentenced to 22 years in prison for attempted murder, released by Israel as part of the 2013–14 Israeli–Palestinian peace talks.

-Ghassan Abu Jamal's widow, Nadia, was served with a demolition order on her house in East Jerusalem; her residency rights were been revoked, and she was expelled to her family home in the West Bank.
+Ghassan Abu Jamal's widow, Nadia, was served with a demolition order on her house in East Jerusalem; her residency rights were revoked, and she was expelled to her family home in the West Bank.
 Her 3 children, Walid (6), Salma (4) and Mohammed (3) — the last child suffers from a heart condition — are permitted to stay in East Jerusalem as it is their birth-place, but their rights to all social benefits, including medical coverage, were cancelled.
 She is protesting the measures, which she calls an example of collective punishment.
 She said that "If we'd known that my husband was planning an attack, of course we would have stopped him" while her in-laws said that they could not come to terms with what pushed Ghassan and Uday to attack the place of worship.

 The Popular Front for the Liberation of Palestine (PFLP) was initially reported as claiming responsibility for the attack.
 Hani Thawbta, a PFLP leader in the Gaza Strip, stated: "We declare full responsibility of the PFLP for the execution of this heroic operation conducted by our heroes".
 On the PFLP's website, Khalil Maqdesi of the PFLP's Central Committee said the "occupation" was responsible, and that "The PFLP will continue to target every institution of the occupation."
 Israeli authorities said 'it seemed the men had acted alone'.
 The police chief had initially said that though his investigation was not complete, he believed it appeared to be a lone wolf attack.

 The two men were reportedly affiliated with the PFLP, and the PFLP identified the two as its members, but their family said that they were unaware if that was the case.
 According to some family members the attackers did not belong to any armed group.